Sustainability

 Our work

-This includes research, learning and collaboration that contribute to new ways of understanding and addressing global challenges.
-We also work with external partners to apply this knowledge in practice and support wider societal change.
+Our work brings together research, teaching and collaboration to address global challenges and support more sustainable futures.
+We work with external partners to apply this knowledge in practice and support real-world change.

 Areas of focus